This topic takes on average 55 minutes to read.

 Cholera bacteria are spread by eating or drinking food or water contaminated by the faecal waste of an infected person.
 This occurs more often in less developed countries which don’t have adequate clean water supplies and proper sewage disposal.
 It is a particular problem after disasters, when many thousands of people are crowded together with little or no sanitation.
 Even in these situations the bacteria are not usually transmitted directly from one person to another – it is through drinking contaminated water.

-Cholera bacteria can cause serious disease, but they can now be destroyed using antibiotics.
+can cause serious disease, but they can now be destroyed using antibioticantibiotic

 Refugee camp